aaestrada/steerage/README.md

 - `server` - optional [server settings](https://hapijs.com/api#serversettings) overrides.
 - `register` - an object defining [plugins](http://hapijs.com/api#plugins), with optional additional properties:
-    - `plugin` - Hapi 17 plugin object.
+    - `plugin` - Hapi plugin object.
     - `enabled` - can be set to `false` to disable registering this plugin (defaults to `true`).
     - `before` - a string or array of strings of plugin names (keys in the `plugins` object) used to reorder.
     - `after` - a string or array of strings of plugin names used to reorder.
+- `routes` - an array of Hapi route configuration objects.

 Example: